bs-community/blessing-skin-server/README_EN.md

 Blessing Skin supports multiple languages, while currently supporting English (`en`) and Simplified Chinese (`zh_CN`).

 Of course, you can add your own language.
-Please check [Wiki - Add other language [i18n]](https://github.com/bs-community/blessing-skin-server/wiki/%E6%B7%BB%E5%8A%A0%E5%85%B6%E4%BB%96%E8%AF%AD%E8%A8%80-%5Bi18n%5D) (Simplified Chinese only).
+Please check [Add other language [i18n]](https://blessing.netlify.com/i18n.html) (Simplified Chinese only).

 If you are willing to contribute your translation, welcome to join [our Crowdin project](https://crowdin.com/project/bs-i18n).

 ## Report Bugs

-Read [Wiki - FAQ](https://github.com/bs-community/blessing-skin-server/wiki/FAQ) and double check if your situation doesn't suit any case mentioned there before reporting.
+Read [FAQ](https://blessing.netlify.com/faq.html) and double check if your situation doesn't suit any case mentioned there before reporting.

 When reporting a problem, please attach your log file (located at `storage/logs/laravel.log`) and the information of your server where the error occured on.
-You should also read this [guide](https://github.com/bs-community/blessing-skin-server/wiki/%E6%8A%A5%E5%91%8A%E9%97%AE%E9%A2%98%E7%9A%84%E6%AD%A3%E7%A1%AE%E5%A7%BF%E5%8A%BF) before reporting a problem.
+You should also read this [guide](https://blessing.netlify.com/report.html) before reporting a problem.

 ## Copyright & License